The Masseria of trulli

 Architecture and memory

-The masseria is made up of trulli and lamie, traditional rural stone buildings constructed in local limestone, originally designed for agricultural work and to protect both people and harvests from the climate of the Valle d’Itria.
+The masseria comprises trulli and lamie built from local limestone, rural structures created for agricultural work and to protect people and harvests from the climate of the Valle d’Itria.

-The cones, the dry stone walls, the generous thickness of the walls are not aesthetic elements, but building solutions shaped by centuries of rural ingenuity.
+The cones, dry stone walls, and generous thickness are not aesthetic elements: they are construction solutions that tell centuries of peasant ingenuity.

-These forms belong to a landscape with roots in the Bronze Age, stretching through the Messapian civilisation and the medieval seafaring history of Monopoli, a city that once held a strategic position on the Adriatic and was contested by Lombards, Byzantines, Normans, Spaniards and Venetians.
-The masseria takes shape within this historical continuity.
+These forms belong to a territory whose roots reach back to the Bronze Age, passing through the Messapian civilization and the port-based Middle Ages of Monopoli, a city that was a strategic point of the Adriatic and contested land among Lombards, Byzantines, Normans, Spaniards and Venetians.
+The masseria was born within this historical continuity.

 In the landscape of the Valle d’Itria, in Monopoli

-Nina Trulli Resort is a masseria in the countryside of Monopoli, in the province of Bari, in the heart of the Valle d’Itria and along the Costa dei Trulli, just five kilometres from the Adriatic Sea.
+Nina Trulli Resort is a masseria nestled in the countryside of Monopoli, in the province of Bari, in the heart of the Valle d’Itria and the Coast of Trulli, just five kilometers from the Adriatic Sea.

-Ancient olive trees, ordered vineyards, country tracks and contrade shape the agricultural identity of this landscape, between Alberobello, Castellana Grotte, Ostuni and Conversano.
+All around, centuries-old olive trees, ordered vineyards, ancient pathways and rural districts tell the agricultural identity of this territory between Alberobello, Castellana Grotte, Ostuni and Conversano.

-The masseria stands in balance between inland and coast: the sea is close, yet the countryside remains central.
+The masseria exists in balance between hinterland and coast: the sea is close, but the countryside remains the protagonist.

-Walks in nature, the grape harvest, gathering from the kitchen garden, silences interrupted only by the wind in the oaks.
-Here, time is not measured by the clock, but by the light.
+Walks in nature, grape harvest, gathering from the vegetable garden, silence interrupted only by the wind among the holm oaks.
+Here time is not marked by the clock, but by the light.

-To preserve an authentic place means protecting its soul without leaving it in the past.
+Preserving an authentic place means protecting its soul without freezing it in the past.